 Yes, each one appears to have a separate name, but the bully’s intention remains the same.
-The perpetual, never-ending state of American military drills on anyone’s peninsula is sure to send chills along the coldest spine, and is reminiscent of aggression in the Middle East.
+The perpetual, never-ending state of American military drills on anyone’s peninsula is sure to send chills down the coldest spine, and is reminiscent of aggression in the Middle East.
 So, is it any wonder Kim Jong-un is feeling a little under the pump to put his missiles where his mouth is?
-Is it any wonder that Russian President Vladimir Putin has turned a pale shade of blue through his incessant urgings to the US to back off or risk escalating tensions to the nuclear brink?
+Is it any wonder that Russian President Vladimir Putin has turned a pale shade of blue through his incessant urgings to the US to back-the-heck-off or risk escalating tensions to the nuclear brink?

 It isn’t that I’m defending the actions of Korea, but with every fight there are always two sides to the story.
 The continual simulated exercises conducted by the US and South Korea have taken up the better part of 2016 and 2017.
 Take the following as examples if you don’t believe me: